Western Sydney University: Liverpool

 WSU opened its vertical campus in Liverpool in 2020.
 The campus was designed for technologically enhanced learning principally for the disciplines of nursing, social work, anthropology, criminology, and policing.
 The building won education building of the year in 2018.

+Sydney City

+WSU opened the Sydney City campus in 2017.
+The campus is located opposite of Hyde Park.
+The campus offers courses in business, arts, communication, engineering, IT, and health.

+The campus offers the latest technology such as interactive whiteboards, recording facilities, and fast WIFI.
+The campus also has the Navitas Library.

 Surabaya, Indonesia

 The opening of WSU Surabaya on 9 November 2023, was attended by Indonesian Minister of Education, Culture, Research and Technology Nadiem Makarim, Australian Minister of Education Jason Clare, East Java Governor Khofifah Indar Parawansa, Western Sydney University Chancellor Jennifer Westacott, and Vice-Chancellor and President Barney Glover.

 Governance and structure

 Board of trustees

 The board of trustees is the peak jurisdiction for the university and has members consisting from Ministerial appointments, academic appointments, and an undergraduate and post-graduate student representative.

 Chancellor and Vice-Chancellor

 The fourth Chancellor of the university, appointed in January 2023 is Jennifer Westacott, a former senior public servant and partner at KPMG.
-Westacott followed Professor Peter Shergold, who served as Chancellor from 2014 - 2022.
+Westacott followed Professor Peter Shergold, who served as Chancellor from 2014–2022.